SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Age_Gender_Detection.md

 ```

-### Customize the Result for Display
-Now we got result for Face, Age and Gender detection.
-We can customize the output and display this on the screen
+### Process Age and Gender detection Results for display
+At this stage face detection Inference results will be available for further processing.
+Here, identified face will be clipped off and will be used for identifying age and gender in next request for inferencing.
-- Replace #TODO Age_Gender_Detection 5
-- Paste the following lines
+- Replace #TODO Age_Gender_Detection 5 with the following lines of code

 ```python
 if age_enabled: